Momentous Magnesium Glycinate

 Best for: Cognitive function, brain health, sleep

-Developed by MIT researchers, magnesium L-threonate is the only form shown to cross the blood-brain barrier efficiently, raising brain magnesium levels significantly.
+Developed by MIT researchers, magnesium L-threonate is the only form demonstrated in animal studies to cross the blood-brain barrier efficiently, raising brain magnesium levels significantly (Slutsky I et al., Neuron, 2010, doi:10.1016/j.neuron.2009.12.026, PMID: 20152124).
 This makes it particularly effective for cognitive function, memory, and the neurological aspects of sleep.

 It is more expensive than glycinate but is the premium choice for those specifically targeting brain-related sleep issues — racing thoughts, anxiety, difficulty winding down.